Everything you need to know about visiting the Smithsonian National Zoo with kids.

-The indoor exhibits were an absolute saviour in the DC heat so we spent quite a lot of time exploring inside.
-We loved the small mammals house, although it was a little smelly, the little monkeys were super cute.
+The indoor exhibits were an absolute saviour in the DC heat.
+We spent quite a lot of time exploring inside.
+Piper absolutely loved the small mammals house, although it was a little smelly, the little monkeys were super cute.

 The great ape house was fantastic, It was great watching the apes play with their toys and interact with each other.
-There’s also a fab walkway/swingway for the orangutans, brilliant to watch when the weather’s good, you can then visit the 7 onsite orangutans in the Think Tank although the two males are not housed together.
+There’s also a fab walkway/swingway for the orangutangs, brilliant to watch when the weather’s good, you can then visit the 7 onsite orangutangs in the Think Tank although the two males are not housed together.

 The great cats exhibit will give you goosebumps, they have lions and tigers, make sure you visit this area as early as possible, although the cats have plenty of shade, they will be pretty lethargic when it gets hot.